stove-labs/granary/docs/getting-started-install.md

 npm install --global @stove-labs/granary@pre-alpha
 ```

 > ⚠️ `--global` flag installs Granary globaly on your system, it might require `sudo` permissions depending on your installation of NodeJS.
+Alternatively you can use `yarn glob add` to install Granary - depending on your permissions setup.

 Confirm that your installation was successfull by checking for the `--version` of Granary: